rd13/flow-game-solver/README.md

 ]
 ```

-Running the solve method gives us a solution which is the path (grid references) each colour must then take:
+Running the solve method gives us a solution which is the path (grid references) each colour must then take to solve the puzzle:

 ```sh
 [